Updated: 8 hours ago

 3. Understanding Your Harmony:

 It is quite hard to jump over to improvise if we haven’t got the fundamentals clear.
 First of all, practice very well on the minor and major scales.
 Know very well how they are related to each other, as well as scales in different modes (Ionian, Lydian...)
-This will serve an excellent base for further chord embellishments and melodic improvisation.
+This will serve an excellent base for further chord embellishments and melodic improvisation, which all jazz pianists tend to have.

 Start with 10 minutes daily.
 Level up each week.